-33. The PEP (pre-school to age 18) is an evolving record of what needs to happen for looked after children to enable them to make expected progress and fulfil their potential.
-The PEP should reflect the importance of a personalised approach to learning that meets the identified educational needs of the child, raises aspirations and builds life chances.

-34. The quality of the PEP is the joint responsibility of the local authority that looks after the child and the school and as part of the Corporate parent role.
+- 20. All looked-after children must have a care plan, of which the PEP is an integral part.
+The PEP (preschool to age 18) should be initiated as part of the care plan.
+It is an evolving record of what needs to happen for looked-after children to enable them to make at least expected progress and fulfil their potential.
+The PEP should reflect the importance of a personalised approach to learning that meets the child's identified educational needs, raises aspirations and builds life chances.
+The school, other professionals and the child's carers should use the PEP to support achieving those things. - 21.
+The quality of the PEP is the joint responsibility of the local authority that looks after the child and the school.
 Social workers, carers, VSHs, designated teachers and, as appropriate, other relevant professionals will need to work closely together.
 All of those involved in the PEP process at all stages should involve the child (according to understanding and ability) and, where appropriate, the child's parent and/or relevant family member.

-PEP content
+PEP Content